AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Spanning Tree Protocol (STP) Extensions.md

 **UniDirectional Link Detection (UDLD)**

-- Periodically transmits UDLD packets on an interface with enabled UDLD.
-If the packets are not echoed back within a specific time frame, the link is flagged as unidirectional and the interface is error-disabled.
+- Periodically sends out UDLD packets via an interface where UDLD is activated.
+If these packets aren't returned within a designated period, the link is identified as unidirectional and the interface is transitioned into an error-disabled state.
 - Disabled by default.

 ## STP Edge Port